yolosec/deadcodeBlog/_posts/2016-08-03-Blind-Java-Deserialization-Commons-Gadgets.markdown

 ```

 ### Executing command, waiting for finish {#execWait}
-Since the expressive power of the transformer language is quite low
+Since the expressive power of the transformer language is quite low,
-we can use also another approach - call shell commands and signalize result with `sleep` as we did with `Thread.sleep()`.
+we can also use another approach - call shell commands and signalize result with `sleep` as we did with `Thread.sleep()`.

 For this it would be great to call: